 When babies chew on plastic toys, small particles can break off.
 Studies on microplastic release from consumer products have found that mechanical stress, UV exposure, and heat all accelerate surface degradation.

-We’re still learning about the long-term impact of microplastic exposure.
-Research is ongoing, and definitive conclusions haven’t been reached.
-But it’s reasonable to consider wear patterns when choosing toys for heavy chewers.
+It’s reasonable to consider wear patterns when choosing toys for heavy chewers.
 This is one reason why natural wood materials resist degradation better than many synthetic alternatives.

 Heat and Chemical Migration